blueprint-platform/codegen-blueprint/docs/demo/executable-architecture-proof.md

 [Generated Readmes](./generated-readmes.md)

 These READMEs are **real generator output**, not examples.

-They represent the **human-facing side of the same architecture contract** enforced in this walkthrough.
+They represent the **human-facing expression of the same architecture contract** that is **evaluated and verified** throughout this walkthrough.